 Let’s take the example of an invoice.
 By training the model to know the word “Invoice number” plus the characteristics of an invoice number (e.g., amount of digits) it can classify the document as an invoice.
 The same works for different words on different documents as well, which means you can use the Named Entity Recognition method to classify various documents based on data fields.

-On top of that, an AI algorithm can be specifically trained to understand the sentiment and intent of a sentence, as this is very important to understand human behaviour.
+On top of that, an AI algorithm can be specifically trained to understand the sentiment and intent of a sentence, as this is very important to understand human behavior.
 Let’s see what that means.

 Sentiment Annotation